-Tribe bats go cold, Cubs even series
+Don't panic, Tribe fans — it was just one game

 This was just one game.

 It was 5-1 and Arrieta pitched a heck of a ballgame.
-Remember what Kluber did to the Cubs on Tuesday?
-Again, breath in ... breath out.
+Remember what Kluber did to the Cubs on Tuesday, when the Indians won the series opener 6-0?
+Again, breathe in ... breathe out.
 It is going to be fine.

-The series is tied 1-1 with five more games to play.
-There is a reason the World Series is a Best of 7 series.
+The series is tied 1-1 with as many as five more games to play.
+There is a reason the World Series is a best-of-seven affair.
 It is not won in a single game, unless it is Game 7 of course.
 The Cubs stole one from the Indians at home; who says the Indians cannot steal one in Chicago?
 All of the Fox announcers are already writing off the Indians because there are three games in Chicago to be played.

 I have news for you, it is going to be pretty darn tough for the Cubs to win four straight.